-DebtBook doesn’t limit the number of licenses to access the platform, you’re also able to share controlled access with an unlimited number of outside stakeholders, so Walker granted access to those who would benefit from up to date and accurate information — the CFO of Memphis, the City’s financial advisors, lawyers and accounting staff, among others — to review and use the information inside the platform.
+DebtBook doesn’t limit the number of licenses to access the platform, and you’re also able to share controlled access with an unlimited number of outside stakeholders.
+So Walker granted access to those who would benefit from up to date and accurate information — the CFO of Memphis, the City’s financial advisors, lawyers, and accounting staff, among others — to review and use the information inside the platform.
 DebtBook also includes functionality to allow the City to post a graphic representation of outstanding debt on its website, giving the public access to some of the City’s most important financial information.
 Walker plans to incorporate that level of visibility in the near future.

 DebtBook allows Walker and his team to store important documents and transcripts right in the application.
 Now, when they need to review bond and loan documents to answer questions and analyze opportunities for the city, they can review all the necessary documents within the DebtBook application to get their answer.

 Value across departments

 Memphis’ accounting department will also make use of DebtBook, particularly when it comes to compiling Annual Comprehensive Financial Reports (ACFR).
 DebtBook’s ACFR Notes feature streamlines a process that can take weeks.
 In addition, with the arrival of GASB-87, DebtBook has incorporated lease management functionality to our platform, which will add value to the accounting department as it navigates that transition.

 DebtBook’s software is based in the cloud, meaning that Walker and his team can access it any time, from anywhere.
 It’s also protected from security breaches and cyber attacks that impact computer hardware systems, ensuring critical debt information is as safe as it is accessible.